 - Welding Electrodes: C18200 is also used as a material for welding electrodes due to its high strength and resistance to corrosion.

-- Resistance Welding Electrodes: C18200’s high resistance to wear and deformation makes it a suitable material for resistance welding electrodes.
+- Resistance Welding Electrodes: Cupro C’s high resistance to wear and deformation makes it a suitable material for resistance welding electrodes.